 How do you know if a website or electronic document is accessible?

-Hopefully you have not started designing and creating the ICT, in which case you can start finding out how to incorporate accessibility.
 If you are looking at existing ICT you can first check it for accessibility before deciding to use it.
-Checking can start with an automated tool, but at this point in time you are still going to do manual checks.
+Checking can start with an automated tool, but at this point in time you still have to do manual checks.
 A short list of guides and tools for creating and checking ICT is available below.

 Blackboard 9.1 Accessibility